Cashey/auto_ssh_tools/README.md

 	192.168.0.122 root your_password 22

 The first field  is the domain name or ip of your linux server.
-The second and third field are user name and password that you login with,  the last field is the port number that your ssh server listening on.
+The second and third fields are user name and password that you login with,  the last field is the port number that your ssh server listening on.

-Save this file, for example i save it into `demo_ipfile/demo_machine`.
+Save this file, for example I save it into `demo_ipfile/demo_machine`.

 To do the automatic login, just goto the `auto_ssh_tool/` directory, and type the command: